Hosta FAQs: Where do hostas come from?

 It will take about 6-8 weeks from bloom (pollination) for each pod to ripen.
 The pods will start to yellow after that, and eventually dry and split open.
 You’ll want to pick the pods before that happens, or tie a mesh (organza) bag over the pod to catch the seeds.
 If you picked the pods, you can carefully split them open to reveal the six chambers holding the seeds.
 Each seed is a small kernel at the end of a papery black wing.
 If the wings are white, the seeds are not good.
 I put the seeds from each pod into a paper coin envelope labeled with the parent hosta(s), date, etc. If you let them dry a few days, you can rub off the papery wing, as it is easier to plant only the kernels.
 I do this in the palm of one hand over a piece of waxed paper, as many as 20 at once.
 This lets you count the seeds more easily, as each wing may not have a seed kernel.
 One pod might make 30 or more seeds, although some might have only a few.
 See pictures of seed-cleaning here.

 Once the sprouts start to grow, you face the hard task of deciding which ones to keep.
 Hybridizers may start “culling” their sprouts after only a few leaves are showing.
 Carefully tug out the ones you don't want to keep (you'll be surprised at how long their roots are) and tuck in the ones left behind.
 Using the drink cup method, though, I find that I can grow 6-8 seedlings to good size in a cup before they need to be separated.
 You may want to put them into new cups or into nursery pots, to give them a little more TLC before they go into the ground.
-Hostas started from seed in February should be happy to go in the ground outside by September.
+Hostas started from seed in February should be happy to go outside into a shady location in May, and into the ground by September.
 They might even bloom their first year!

 That’s the basis of growing any hosta seed.
 The question is: which seeds are worth growing?
 For practice, any seed will do.
 Start with easy seeds from H. ‘Elegans’ or something similar.
 Then think about what interesting traits you’re looking for, and grow hostas with those traits.
 Then think about making crosses by transferring pollen from one hosta to another.
 You’re a hybridizer!
 Still, be aware that there are over 10,000 different named hostas out there, and you’ll have to work pretty hard to create something new and different.
 Serious hybridizers may grow 10,000 new hostas each year, and have hybridizing programs that are several generations deep, before they decide on introducing a new plant.